TJ-Solergibert/tj-solergibert.github.io/content/post/torchs-datasets-and-dataloaders/index.md

 The *collator* will be responsible for carrying out a final data processing step on each sample before feeding them into the model.
 This final step often depends on more specific variables of each process, such as the Data Parallel Rank or the Pipeline stage.
 While it is true that we could do this in the \_\_getitem\_\_ method, it's better to do it in the collator so we construct exactly the same `Nanoset` in all processes.

-Below we show the *collator* that we will use with the `Nanosets` in `Nanotron`.
+Below we show the *collator* that we will use with the `Nanoset` in `Nanotron`.
 As can be seen, we will distinguish between the processes at the beginning of the pipeline (which will require the inputs), those at the last stage of the pipeline (which will require the labels), and the rest.
 It will also be responsible for creating the labels from the inputs (Shifting the tokens 1 position to the right) and transforming all arrays into `torch.Tensor`s.

 ```python
 import dataclasses